Sports Premium

 We aim to ensure that KS1 pupils:

-- Master basic movements including running, jumping, throwing and catching, as well as developing balance, agility and coordination, and begin to apply these in a range of activities.
+Master basic movements including running, jumping, throwing and catching, as well as developing balance, agility and coordination, and begin to apply these in a range of activities.

-- Participate in team games, developing simple tactics for attacking and defending.
+Participate in team games, developing simple tactics for attacking and defending.

-- Perform dances using simple movement patterns.
+Perform dances using simple movement patterns.

 We aim to ensure that KS2 pupils:

-- Use running, jumping, throwing and catching in isolation and in combination
+Use running, jumping, throwing and catching in isolation and in combination

-- Play competitive games, modified where appropriate [for example, badminton, basketball, cricket, football, hockey, netball, rounders and tennis], and apply basic principles suitable for attacking and defending
+Play competitive games, modified where appropriate [for example, badminton, basketball, cricket, football, hockey, netball, rounders and tennis], and apply basic principles suitable for attacking and defending

-- Develop flexibility, strength, technique, control and balance [for example, through athletics and gymnastics]
+Develop flexibility, strength, technique, control and balance

-- Perform dances using a range of movement patterns
+Perform dances using a range of movement patterns

-- Take part in outdoor and adventurous activity challenges both individually and within a team
+Take part in outdoor and adventurous activity challenges both individually and within a team

-- Compare their performances with previous ones using subject specific language and demonstrate improvement to achieve their personal best
+Compare their performances with previous ones using subject specific language and demonstrate improvement to achieve their personal best

-- Use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]
+Use a range of strokes effectively [for example, front crawl, backstroke and breaststroke]

-- Perform safe self-rescue in different water-based situations
+Perform safe self-rescue in different water-based situations

 Impact